 of potatoes he planted in New Rockford.

-grandparents, John Charles and Olga May Terpening lived on
+grandparents, John Charles and Olga Mae (Kellert) Terpening (later Weden) lived on

 a sixty-acre farm in Ferndale, Washington, and owned a construction

 company called Terpening and Sons.
 John Charles, better

 known as Fritz, and his three sons, Harold, Earl, and Myron,

 worked on Grand Coulee Dam and built many other bridges in

 the state of Washington after a series of floods in the 1940s.

 John Charles died on January 12, 1953, when he was hauling